 Medical Disclaimer vs. Health Disclaimer

-Although medical and health disclaimers are similar, one might be better for your site, depending on if your content is more closely related to health or medical practices.
+Medical and health disclaimers are essentially the same thing, although you might find one title to be a better fit for your site than the other, depending on if your content is more closely related to health or medical practices.

 You can often find medical disclaimers on the following websites: